 - Operation (span within a trace)

 - Tags — you must know the exact key(s) and exact value(s) you care about

 - Lookback — time range to query over

 - Duration — you MUST specify the units

 - Limit results — can only return a small number of results

 Of these parameters, the one I would like to dig into the tags.
 As mentioned above, you need to know the exact key(s) and value(s) you care about.
-If you enter this wrong you will get no results.
-If you do not know the key(s) or value(s) then you should run a query without tags and look into what tags are available.
+If you enter this wrong, you will get no results.
+If you do not know the key(s) or value(s), you should run a query without tags and look into what tags are available.
 The value(s) must be exact, globbing/wildcards are not supported.
-You can specify more than one set of key/value pairs by separating by space.
+You can specify more than one set of key/value pairs by separating them by space.
 All specified key/value pairs are logically ANDed.
-It is not possible to perform other query operations (e.g. logical OR).
+It is not possible to perform other query operations (e.g., logical OR).

 After running a query, you are presented with a visual representation of the results at the top and the individual results below the visual depiction.
 In my example above, you will see one that says

 <trace-without-root-span>.
 This can happen for a couple of reasons: